dc-tec/k8s-gitops/README.md

 The "prod" cluster is deployed using Terraform, see [cluster config](./clusters/prd/terraform/) and makes use of the Talos Kubernetes distribution.
 A base image is created using packer, see [packer config](./configs/packer).

+For testing purposes, the "tst" cluster can be deployed using Terraform, see [cluster config](./clusters/tst/terraform/).

 ## Hardware

 The "prod" cluster runs on a single host with the following specs: